HughP/dnj-corpus/README.md

 Some texts have relied on Unicode PUA code points (U+E000..U+F8FF).
 All Dan texts, should be checked for PUA characters.
 Known used characters have been:

 * Usage of U+F173 COMBINING MACRON-GRAVE.
-U+F173 was deprecated because the character was added to Unicode 5.0 as U+1DC6.
+U+F173 was deprecated because the character was added to Unicode 5.0 as 〈◌᷆〉 U+1DC6 'COMBINING MACRON-GRAVE'.
 There were 22 occurrences in a toolbox file which is not part of this corpus.

 ### Content